 Is milk thistle tea helpful for allergies?

 Sipping three cups of this mild herbal brew daily helps reduce allergy symptoms 25 percent in as little as two weeks, suggests research in the journal Otolaryngology-Head and Neck Surgery.
 Milk thistle lowers your production of an immune system protein that triggers unpleasant symptoms whenever pollen is in the air, the study authors say.
-One option: Alvita Milk Thistle tea.
+Try this one from Alvita ($6.39, Amazon).

 Tea from milk thistle can help battle pollen allergy symptoms.
 (Photo Credit: Getty Images)